magic-wormhole/magic-wormhole/docs/transit.md

 The handshake protocol is like this:

-* immediately upon socket connection being made, the Sender writes SENDER-HANDSHAKE to the socket (regardless of whether the Sender initiated the TCP connection, or was listening on a socket and just accepted the connection)
+* immediately upon connection establishment, the Sender writes SENDER-HANDSHAKE to the socket (regardless of whether the Sender initiated the TCP connection, or was listening on a socket and accepted the connection)
 * likewise the Receiver immediately writes RECEIVER-HANDSHAKE to either kind of socket